-In 2017, experts have started explaining the magic of a new content marketing trend, the pillar page.
+In 2017, experts have started explaining the magic of a new content marketing trend: the pillar page.
 Since then, companies have been clamoring to fit a pillar page into their marketing strategies, even if they do not always understand how it works.
-With the search engines becoming more saturated than ever, you will grab any chance to stand out and earn more traffic.
+With the search engines becoming more saturated than ever, some will grab any chance to stand out and earn more traffic.

-But what is a pillar page and why is it so effective?
-How can you capitalize on the pillar content to yield the results you need and want?
-Here’s a breakdown of the concept, why you need it, and what are the important elements you need to include when creating one.
+But what is a pillar page, and why is it so effective?
+How can you capitalize on pillar content to yield the results you need and want?
+Here’s a breakdown of the concept, why you need it, and the important elements you need to include when creating one.

 A pillar page can be referred to as a topical cornerstone for a huge portion of your page’s content.
 It is like an outline.
 You have one main theme and several subtopics.

-It is an intensive SEO strategy.
-It serves several purposes:
+It is an intensive SEO strategy, and it serves several purposes:

 In fact, evidence shows that nearly 65% of searches today are 4 words or more, which makes pillar pages an excellent SEO strategy!
-It is believed to be more powerful than a blog post.
+Many believe it is more powerful than a blog post.

 Main Topic Definition